yermolim/ts-gantt/README.md

 ### Customize chart
 you can customize chart in two ways:
 <ul>
-    <li>edit or override styles in styles.css file</li>
+    <li>edit or override styles in styles.css file (if shadow DOM is not used)</li>
     <li>provide custom options to 'TsGantt' class constructor</li>
 </ul>

 #### Css
-preffered way to customize styling is to change css variable values
+preffered way to customize styling is to change css variable values.
+It'll work for both regular DOM and shadow DOM modes
 ```css
 :root {
   --tsg-table-min-width: 100px;